Dan J. Harkey

 Reasons include:

-- The transaction is an installment sale in real estate and tax planning.
-A seller's carry-back financing lender (beneficiary) may choose to defer receiving his property sale principal for tax deferral purposes.
-The reasoning is to extend the payment schedule, including principal reductions and interest, for some time.
-Since a seller pays capital gains on the principal received and ordinary income on the interest earned, a subordinated lien is a vehicle for deferring tax payments if drawn correctly, providing significant benefits in tax planning.
+• The transaction is an installment sale in real estate and tax planning.
+A seller’s carry-back financing lender (beneficiary) may choose to defer receiving the principal from the property sale for tax deferral purposes.
+The reasoning is to extend the payment schedule, including principal reductions and interest, for a specified period.
+Since a seller pays capital gains on the principal received and ordinary income on the interest earned, a subordinated lien is a vehicle for deferring tax payments, provided it is drawn correctly, offering significant benefits in tax planning.

-- During a refinance process, a lender may determine that the property equity is insufficient to refinance and pay off all the underlying liens and encumbrances.
-The transaction will only work if one or more existing lien holders (lenders) agree to take a partial principal paydown and subordinate a portion of their loan.
+• During a refinance process, a lender may determine that the property equity is insufficient to refinance and pay off all the underlying liens and encumbrances.
+The transaction will only be successful if one or more existing lien holders (lenders) agree to accept a partial principal paydown and subordinate a portion of their loan.

 What is an Inter-creditor agreement (ICA)?

 An Inter-creditor agreement is a written legal contract that is a signed and acknowledged document of mutual understanding between two or more lenders (usually two lenders/creditors, a first and second lien holder).
 The agreement provides a secure framework for resolving disputes fairly between creditors and ensuring their respective rights are protected.
-The contract clearly outlines the priority of the liens and how the responsibilities of the party's competing security interests are covered when they possess separate and unequal lien positions if a borrower defaults, ensuring everyone's rights and obligations are clear and protected.
+The contract clearly outlines the priority of the liens and how the responsibilities of parties with competing security interests are addressed when they hold separate and unequal lien positions in the event of a borrower’s default, ensuring that everyone’s rights and obligations are clear and protected.

 If a borrower defaults on a first trust deed, the second or junior lien could be foreclosed on and lose all its principal.
-If the second lien holder is unaware of the first lien borrower's default, a foreclosure procedure may wipe out the second lien holder's loan.
+If the second lien holder is unaware of the first lien borrower’s default, a foreclosure procedure may wipe out the second lien holder’s loan.
 The entire junior lien could be lost, highlighting the potential risks of not having an explicit inter-creditor agreement.
-This underscores the need for caution and awareness in lending situations, encouraging informed decision-making.
+This highlights the importance of caution and awareness in lending situations, promoting informed decision-making.

 An inter-creditor agreement defines in writing who is responsible for loan payments, property insurance, property taxes, and association dues in the event of borrower default.
 The subordinate lender (junior) must write checks for all these expenses to protect its interest.
 At the same time, the subordinate lender can begin the foreclosure procedure while keeping the first current for a specified period.